On the Governance Functions of Proper Benchmarking

 Every client, portfolio, IPS, and governance structure are a little different – but the principles of benchmark design apply equally to all.
 We see the following as best practices:

 - The client (asset owner), not the implementer of policy, must control the benchmark.
 Having the total portfolio’s benchmark calculation methodology very clearly articulated in the IPS accomplishes this.
-The calculation methodology should be so clear that any third party should be able to calculate the benchmark return using nothing more than the IPS and independent index return information.
+The calculation methodology should be so clear that any third party should be able to calculate the benchmark return using nothing more than the IPS, independent index return information, and a hand calculator.

 - If other benchmark methods are used, the client should have a clear understanding of specifically what those benchmarks are capturing, and what they are leaving out – and ideally select benchmarks that most appropriately answer their essential questions.
 For example, an “Actual Allocation” index, based on actual manager benchmarks at their actual, real-time weightings, will measure only the aggregated performance of those managers, and never the effects of asset allocation differences relative to a target, gaps left in structure due to manager selection, the overall design of manager structures within each asset class, the benefits or costs of rebalancing, implementation frictions, etc.